wttech/acm/README.md

 webhookUrl="https://hooks.slack.com/services/XXXXXXXXX/YYYYYYYYYYY/ZZZZZZZZZZZZZZZZZZZZZZZZ"
 timeoutMillis=I"5000"
 ```
+To customize notifications triggered by the [executor service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Executor.java#L32), use its OSGi configuration.
+This allows you to control which script executions should trigger notifications and which should be excluded, providing fine-grained management over notification behavior.

-You can define multiple notifiers with different IDs to target various channels or teams.
+The notification service is a general-purpose feature that can be used for any kind of messaging, not just notifications related to ACM code execution.
+You can also define multiple notifiers with different IDs to target various channels or teams.
 In your Groovy scripts or project-specific OSGi bundles, use the `notifier` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/notification/NotificationManager.java) to send messages to a specific notifier or the default one:

 ```groovy
 notifier.sendMessageTo("acme", "ACME Project Notifications", "An important event occurred.")